Rhode Island Gun Permit: Laws, Cost, Restrictions, & FAQs

 Rhode Island Gun Permit Summary

 Rhode Island follows a shall-issue or may-issue policy for firearm possession.
-Residents can obtain a license from the local licensing unit, while the attorney general has the authority to issue permits for open carry and to non-residents without a permit from their home state.
+Residents can obtain a license from the local licensing unit, while the attorney general has the authority to issue permits for open carry and non-residents without a permit from their home state.
 A Rhode Island gun permit is also required for purchasing firearms within the state.

 How to Get a Gun Permit in Rhode Island